zesje/zesje/README.md

 To change something in the database schema, simply add this change to `zesje/database.py`.
 After that run the following command to prepare a new migration:

-    yarn prepare-migration
+    yarn dev:prepare-migration

 This uses Flask-Migrate to make a new migration script in `migrations/versions` which needs to be reviewed and edited.
 Please suffix the name of this file with something distinctive and add a short description at the top of the file.
 To apply the database migration run:

-    yarn dev:mysql-migrate # (for the development database) yarn mysql-migrate # (for the production database)
+    yarn dev:mysql-migrate # (for the development database) yarn migrate # (for the production database, MySQL must be running)

 ### Building and running the production version